Eric Niquette UI, UX, Accessibility

 For lack of a better Word

-When it comes to creating accessible forms, Microsoft Word is far from the ideal platform; it's a restrictive format and doesn't play nice with mobile devices.
-If you have the option to develop the form in HTML, that’s undoubtedly the better and most accessible choice.
+When it comes to creating accessible forms, Microsoft Word is far from the ideal platform.
+It's a restrictive format and doesn't work well on mobile devices.
+If you have the option to develop the form in HTML, that's unquestionably the better, user friendly and accessible choice.

-A common issue is the outdated practice of compressing and minimizing length for printing.
+A common issue is the outdated practice of compressing and minimizing the length of forms for printing, or because a higher number of pages can be perceived as overwhelming.
 This often leads to tight and dense layouts with multiple columns, tables, and sub-sections, which can overwhelm users who rely on assistive tools.

 Instead of compressing everything, design your questions so that each one is clear and self-contained, without requiring surrounding context to be understood.
 Avoid layouts where questions "bounce off" each other, such as multi-column designs that place several questions on the same line, or large input fields that combine multiple questions into one.